obarrilero/sambuca/README.md

 1. Load the Python version used for development :

         $ module load python/2.7.6
-2. Activate the virtualenvwrapper scripts: :
+2. Activate the virtualenvwrapper scripts :

         $ source /apps/python/2.7.6/bin/virtualenvwrapper_lazy.sh
-3. Activate the sambuca virtual environment: :
+3. Activate the sambuca virtual environment :

         $ workon sambuca
 4. You can now work on the sambuca python code.
 Any Python packages you